 The State sets funding for school districts every two years as part of the biennial budget.
-FY2024 is the first year of the FY24-FY25 biennial budget.
+FY2025 is the second year of the FY24-FY25 biennial budget.

 The actual release of the new state school funding formula, known as the Fair School Funding Plan, was implemented in December of FY22 and is being phased in over six years pending legislation to continue the phase-in in the next biennial budget in FY26.
 This forecast includes an increase in state funding due to the continued phase-in and the increase in base cost inputs approved by the Ohio legislature for the current biennium.
-State funding in FY25 and beyond include modest increases as the steep increase expected in property valuation and other factors could limit increases in state funding.
-This will be monitored and updated as additional information is known.
+State funding in FY25 and beyond include modest increases however the steep increase expected in property valuation and other factors has led to a decrease in the state share.